Gumpy-Q/MALscrap-suite/README.md

 # MALscraPy
-Using Python with BeautifulSoup as scraping modules, this script gathers information from the anime in a range of seasons you can specify at https://myanimelist.net/anime/season
+Using Python with BeautifulSoup as scraping module, this script gathers information from the anime in a range of seasons you can specify at https://myanimelist.net/anime/season

 Access to the last dataset on my Kaggle [here](https://www.kaggle.com/crazygump/myanimelist-scrappind-a-decade-of-anime)